Reminder: Shopping comes with risks, purchase with caution.

 For the model, I recommend the iPhone SE (2nd generation).

-Reason: Released in 2020, it uses the A13 chip, which can still meet daily needs in 2023.
-However, as is traditional with SE models, most people may not accept its screen size, especially those who want to play games after switching to this phone should think twice.
+Reason: Released in 2020, it uses the A13 chip, which can meet daily needs in 2023.
+However, due to the traditional limitations of the SE, most people may not accept its screen size, especially those who want to play games after switching to this phone should think twice.

-This phone can be found in the second-hand market for around 1000 yen for a 4+128G configuration in like-new condition.
+This phone can be easily found in the second-hand market, and you can get a 4+128G configuration for around 1000 yen with a near-new condition.

-However, if you haven't paid tuition in the second-hand market before, it's better to buy a device with official certification on "Zhuanzhuan."
+However, if you haven't paid tuition in the second-hand market before, it's better to buy devices with official certification on "Zhuanzhuan."
 Of course, the price will be slightly higher.
-Regardless of which method you choose, make sure to check whether your iPhone is a "contract phone" and whether it is "unlocked."
+Regardless of which method you choose, be sure to check whether your iPhone is a "contract phone" and whether it is "unlocked."
 If you don't mind the camera shutter sound, you can buy the Japanese version directly.

-Lastly, I want to reiterate: for a significant expense like buying a phone, everyone should think carefully.
-If your phone supports Japanese signals, there's really no need to buy a backup phone.
+Finally, I want to reiterate: for a significant expense like buying a phone, everyone should think twice.
+If your current phone supports Japanese signals, there's really no need to buy a backup phone.

 Software Installation#